sftcd/tlspad/README.md

     - The "-u" option uses selenium to fire up a test browser but that seems to fail (blocking) from time to time.
 Killing the test browser seens to get things to move along ok, albeit we miss that measurement.
-    - There're a load of installs needed to get all that to work, I'll document 'em when I set this up on a 2nd box and have to re-do 'em.

 - [playem.sh](playem.sh) is just a quick script to use timidity to play all the ``.midi`` files in the current directory

 ## Tools used